 2) It is recognized that the topics covered by this Standard can fall within more than one regulatory jurisdiction.
 Two specific topics covered by this Standard that are not within the current scope of Health Canada’s Safety of Human Cells, Tissues and Organs for Transplantation Regulations are

-b) autologous tissue banking.
+b) autologous cell and tissue banking.